sahanakoli/react-event-menagement-auth/questions_and_answers.md

 #### - B

-###### No value was defined when console log the sayHi.Name is a parameter.Parameter can not be returned in dynamic way.
+###### No value was defined when console log the sayHi.Name is a parameter.Parameter can not be returned in dynamic way.And function return no value.

 </p>
 </details>